github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 * Linting to check code style
 * Code formatting
 * Replaces the native Ruby linting capabilities using `ruby -w`

+Your app will run RuboCop on the CI server, and create check runs (CI tests in this case) that report the results that RuboCop reports to {% data variables.product.prodname_dotcom %}.

 The REST API allows you to report rich details about each check run, including statuses, images, summaries, annotations, and requested actions.